Peru enacts amnesty for military personnel and police in Shining Path insurgency

 The decision to enact the law drew immediate criticism from some rights groups.

-Human Rights Watch said in a statement that the law "grants impunity” to those involved in serious crimes.
+Human Rights Watch said in a statement that the law “grants impunity” to those involved in serious crimes, adding that Peru now “joins Nicaragua, Venezuela and other countries” in “disregarding the rights of victims.”

 “This law is quite simply a betrayal of Peruvian victims,” said Juanita Goebertus, Americas director at the rights group.
 “It undermines decades of efforts to ensure accountability for atrocities and weakens the country’s rule of law even further.”

-Supporters of the law come from right-wing political parties that have historically defended the military, including the Popular Force party led by Keiko Fujimori, daughter of former President Alberto Fujimori.
+Supporters of the law come from right-wing political parties that have historically defended the military, including the Popular Force party led by Keiko Fujimori, daughter of former President Alberto Fujimori, who died in September.
+The ex-president, who led Peru from 1990 to 2000, was in prison for most of the last 15 years of his life in prison after being convicted of crimes against humanity.

+Fujimori's administration helped to put the nation’s economy on track following years of hyperinflation and defeated the Shining Path, a fanatic communist group that led a violent campaign to overthrow the government.
+But his government took an authoritarian turn in 1992, when he ordered the military to shut down Peru’s congress and its supreme court and declared a state of emergency.

 Other amnesty laws passed in 1995 in Peru shielded military and police personnel from prosecution for alleged human rights abuses during the country’s internal conflict, including massacres, torture and forced disappearances.